-Schnitzer Gift will contribute to funding new international relations major
+Schnitzer gift will contribute to funding new international relations major

-The university currently offers a major in global studies.
-According to Schnitzer School executive director Aneesh Aneesh, the two areas of study have a few notable differences.
+The university currently offers a major in global studies and according to Schnitzer School Executive Director Aneesh Aneesh, the two areas of study have a few notable differences.

 Aneesh said the proposal for the major would be written by a scholar who knows the field of international relations well and would be funded by a grant the Schnitzer School received from the Department of Education.